fluent/fluentd-docs-gitbook/installation/post-installation-guide.md

 #### Logging

-By default, `td-agent` writes its operation logs to the following file:
+By default, Fluentd writes its operation logs to the following file:

 ```text
 /var/log/fluent/fluentd.log